abhisharma404/sample/sample.md

 ## Personal experience and journey

-Can't beleive it's been 8 months since I started contributing to OWASP.
+Can't beleive it's been 8 months since I started contributing to OWASP Foundation.
 Time flies by so fast.
 I remember the first contribution I made to SecureTea-Project was a simple correction in the setup packaging & some readme typos.
-Since then I progressed to understand the code base at a more deeper leve l and started sending some core patches and that was it.
+Since then I progressed to understand the code base at a more deeper level and started sending some core patches and that was it.

 It's been an amazing journey so far.
 I can say my learning graph has shown an exponential growth.
 I have learned a lot during the last 3-4 months.
-I understood the importacne of unit-tests and testing in general, understood that software is not only about coding, but a lot goes in maintaining a decent documentation and providing an intuitive version of software to the users for a satisfying user experience.
-Earlier, I considered tests as a waste of time and effort, use that time to impelement a new feature or improve the current.
+I understood the importance of unit-tests and testing in general, understood that software is not only about coding, but a lot goes in maintaining a decent documentation and providing an intuitive version of software to the users for a satisfying user experience.
+Earlier, I considered tests as a waste of time and effort, instead tried to use that time to impelement a new feature or improve the current.
 I was wrong at many levels!
 As our codebase continued to grow, I understood testing keeps the code intact without you worrying about the regression when adding or a modifying a feature.

 GSoC changed my view towards software engineering, following a certain prototype model, planning and discussing before implementing anything is crucial for a good software development.
-It's not only about coding, regular testing and regular beta releases are very important.
+It's not only about coding instead regular testing, discussion with team members and regular beta releases are very important.

-I personally learnt a lot from my mentor, @rejahrehim.
+I personally learnt a lot from my mentor, [@rejahrehim](https://github.com/rejahrehim).
 He's been really supportive throughout the journey.

 ## Conclusion